Chemical Reaction and Energy Changes

 Basic Concepts

-Chemical reactions can be classified as either exothermic or endothermic.
-Exothermic reactions release energy, typically in the form of heat or light.
+Chemical reactions are classified as either exothermic or endothermic.
+Exothermic reactions release energy to their surroundings, often as heat or light.
 Endothermic reactions absorb energy from their surroundings.
-The energy change of a chemical reaction is the difference between the energy of the products and the energy of the reactants.
-The energy change is typically expressed in kilojoules per mole (kJ/mol).
+The energy change (ΔH) of a reaction is the difference between the energy of the products and the energy of the reactants, typically expressed in kilojoules per mole (kJ/mol).

 Equipment and Techniques